 A great way to secure your co-working space is by requiring everyone to wear identification badges.
 Photo badges allow for visual identification confirmation.
 This makes it easy for your staff to immediately recognize who’s who.
 You can also go one step further and create customized badges that indicate clearance levels for your visitors.
 ID badges can be printed right from your check-in kiosk.
 And because these badges are created during the check-in process, you’ll also have a photo ID on record for each visitor who arrives in your co-working office.

-every part of your network should be protected.
+Cybercrime is predicted to cost $8 trillion USD worldwide in 2023.
+Which is why it’s so important that every part of your network is protected.
 This is true for any office space, but especially true when operating a co-working space.
 Be sure to set up two separate networks: one for your visitors and one for your clients who need to access their work from a secured connection.

 5 Additional Tips to Secure Your Co-Working Office